 - Several awareness-raising courses followed by capacity-building and empowerment programs are conducted.

 - We trained local coordinators with respect to (1) the field monitoring techniques concerning the habitat quality and status on one hand and (2) the involvement of local communities on the other hand (see the project)

 - We conducted baseline surveys and our innovative monitoring scheme is first established in this area (see the project)

 - Recently a local group namely Hazaz is established in this area which is in relation to the ALSS habitat monitoring scheme.
 As such, the financial mechanism to support habitat-related activities to ensure the sustainability of the outcomes is already available.

-Subsequently, in March 2022 we developped a new program in the same province to improve the habitat quality (and so the suitability status) by the active involvement of local communities both in terms of habitat restoration activities and follow-up preservation and monitoring.
-This is a research-based conservation practice and updates are available in the related page (click here).
+Subsequently, in March 2022 we developed a new program in the same province to improve the habitat quality (and so the suitability status) by the active involvement of local communities both in terms of habitat restoration activities and follow-up preservation and monitoring.
+This is a research-based conservation practice and updates are available on the related page (click here).